masontuckett/masontuckett.xyz/content/posts/web-hardening.md

 ## What is Web Hardening?

-Web hardening is the intentional process of enhancing an application's security posture—by reducing it's effective attack surface.
+Web hardening is the intentional process of enhancing an application's security posture—by reducing its effective attack surface.